 Listen to the lyrics, they are very fitting for 2020.

 There has been an amazing atmosphere from the clapping on Thursdays, to quizzes and afternoon tea, .
 (That brings back the question of jam first or cream first and apparently it depends if you are from Devon or Cornwall?)
 VE day celebrations, sharing of plants and plant ordering, garden designing, bird box making, hedgehog home making ………… (i could go on)

-Now back to business, we are now open for Social distance visits on both of our parks.
-This will mean that if you would like to visit for the time being if you call 01793 72100 or email email@example.com or book a time on our Facebook Page – see below.
+Now back to business, we are now open for Social distance visits on our park.
+This will mean that if you would like to visit for the time being if you call 01793 72100 or email firstname.lastname@example.org or book a time on our Facebook Page – see below.
 We can ensure that the visits are spaced enough to be able to deep clean the offices in between visits to ensure the safety of our customer, residents and staff at all times.

 Our Facebook page is a hive of activity and a great way to catch up with whats going on and also to book an appointment.
 The link below will take you straight through